AkiPoh/DEV-KATKE/README.md

 ### Looking Ahead: LTS Editions of KATKE

-Looking ahead, when we the time is right to begin to implementing such routine.
+Looking ahead, when the time is right to begin implementing such routine.
 Every two years we plan to initiate a new LTS edition branch off of the `main` branch that will receive indefinite support.
 This approach allows us to maintain momentum and agility on the "main" branch.
 While ensuring we can offer tooling that serves the need for longer supported versions with relevant security updates for longer projects.

 Cross compatibility between LTS editions will not be a priority.
 But for updates within a specific LTS branch backwards and forwards compatibility is an absolute priority.